 How Do These Standards Ensure Transparency and Accountability?

-The Australian Accounting Standards establish a robust framework for financial reporting, which enhances the reliability and transparency of financial information.
+The Australian Accounting Standards establish a robust financial reporting framework for a specific reporting period, which enhances the reliability and transparency of financial information.
 Adhering to these standards, businesses are required to:

 How Do These Standards Facilitate Financial Comparisons?